mmcc-xx/BirdCAGE/README.md

 - Demo server!
 I should probably change the password before I hit push on this!
 - I added an experimental function that allows a YouTube live stream to be analyzed.
 I did this so I could set up a demo server somewhere - stand by for that.
-- I made the authentication process for changing settings less kludgey.
-The default password remains "birdcage".
-The user name is "admin".
-This required adding yet another environment variable to the docker-compose so you'll need to update again

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide